rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 **L**ogical **V**olume **M**anager (*LVM*)

 The partition created by the **standard partition** cannot dynamically adjust the resources of the hard disk, once the partition is mounted, the capacity is completely fixed, this constraint is unacceptable on the server.
-Although the standard partition can be forcibly expanded or shrunk through certain technical means, it is easy to cause data loss.
+Although the standard partition can be forcibly expanded or shrunk through certain technical means, it can easily cause data loss.
 LVM can solve this problem very well.
 LVM is available under Linux from kernel version 2.4, and its main features are:

 * More flexible disk capacity;
 * Online data movement;